-Wasaga Beach is Ontario’s quintessential summer spot for swimming, soaking in the sun and playing in the sand.
-The beach at Wasaga stretches over 14 km of South Georgian Bay shoreline, making it the longest freshwater beach in the world.
+Wasaga Beach is Ontario’s quintessential summer spot for sun, sand and surf.
+The beach at Wasaga stretches across 14 kilometres of the South Georgian Bay shoreline, making it the longest freshwater beach in the world.

-Beyond the main drag, explore quieter beaches, recreational trails for hiking and cycling in Wasaga Beach Provincial Park and great canoeing opportunities along the winding Nottawasaga River.
+Beyond the main strip, explore quieter beaches, recreational trails for hiking and cycling in Wasaga Beach Provincial Park and great canoeing opportunities along the Nottawasaga River.

 Where is Wasaga Beach?